sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Misuse Cases / Security Requirements

-* Reveal Password - If the software was to Reveal the *Master Password* it would allow an attacker to unlock vault and steal its secrets.
+* Reveal Password - If the software was to Reveal the *Master Password* it would allow an attacker to unlock vault and steal its *Secrets*.

    * Brute Force - One way to reveal the *Master Password* carry is to carry out a brute force attack against it.
 This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered strong which will protect against brute force attacks given a resonable amount of time.